-COVID-19 Advice: Please note that all VCE external assessments (written, oral and performance) will be conducted in line with the advice from the Victorian Chief Health Officer applicable to schools and other venues at the time.
+Please note that all VCE external assessments (written, oral and performance) will be conducted in line with any additional health advice received by the VCAA at the time of the external assessments.

 VCAA student number

 All response materials must be identified by your VCAA student number.
 This number, which is assigned by the VCAA, appears on your individual Student Examination/Assessment Timetables, which are supplied by your school.